Euynac/LearningTree/CloudNative/Docker.md

 docker compose文件里面不能有中文

+### Can not find the container with the name starting with XXX

 ## 增加

 You can add Docker support to an existing project by selecting Add \> Docker Support in Solution Explorer.
 The Add \> Docker Support and Add \> Container Orchestrator Support commands are located on the right-click menu (or context menu) of the project node for an ASP.NET Core project in Solution Explorer, as shown in the following screenshot: